 It’s never too soon or too late to think about the difference you could make to your lifestyle later in life.
 In addition to your Local Government Pension Scheme (LGPS), Additional Voluntary Contributions (AVCs) could be just the thing to help your retirement pot go further.

 Find out how AVCs could help you.
 We cover the basics and all the important details too.
-AVCs are investments so the value can go down as well as up and you may get back less than you put in.
+AVCs are investments so the value of your fund can go down as well as up so you might get back less than you put in.

 Understanding your AVC